-Working when the clocks go forward: how should employers handle losing an hour? - Personnel Today
+Working when the clocks go forward: how should employers handle losing an hour?

-The clocks go forward an hour at 1:00am on Sunday 26 March 2017.
+The clocks go forward an hour at 1:00am GMT on Sunday 30 March 2025.
 But what does this mean for staff working a night shift?
 How does it affect their pay?
-Can they go home at their usual home time, even though they have worked less time?
+Can they go home at the usual time, even though they have worked less time?

 When the clocks go forward: FAQ

-Note: This article was originally published in March 2017 and updated on 30 March 2025.